supreethr23/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     a. **Explore:** Click on the "Open" to explore a sample database

-    b. **Database concepts:** Explains common terms and concepts around transactional database so that you can become familiar with how to work with SQL Database
+    b. **Database concepts:** Explains common terms and concepts around transactional databases so that you can become familiar with how to work with SQL Database

     c. **Database templates:** look through a library of pre-created